-Appeal after a verdict: when, how and what are your chances?
+Appeal after a judgment: when, how, and what are your chances?

 14 September 2025